 Thursdays, 3–7 p.m., June 16–Oct.
 6

 Lake City is a small, tight-knit community, and its farmers market is, too.
 Vibrant berries, fresh flowers, meats, raw honey, and pesto mozzarella are just a few of the T-R-E-A-T-S you can fetch from vendors.

 The Phinney Farmers Market is a grrreat gathering space for the Phinney Ridge and Greenwood communities to find everything they need for a tasty Friday night meal (aka noms).
 You can find everything from farm-fresh eggs, local produce, hot food vendors, live music, and more for you and your pup’s snoots to explore.

 Head to Edmonds this spring and summer for the Edmonds Museum Summer Market, where everything is handmade or grown in Washington.
 The market hosts over 90 vendors selling the goods from fresh produce and flowers, baked treats, crafts, art, and more.
 Don’t even get us started on the countless cutie canines ur pup can boop snoots with.
 Make a day of it and check out what to do in Edmonds with your dog.

 Which dog-friendly Seattle farmers market is your pup’s fave?
 Woof at us in the comments and don’t furget to tag us @SidewalkDog in pics of floof and her fresh finds.

 Featured photo: Petcurean

 Sidewalk Dog’s mission is to help dog parents spend more time with their puppers by discovering and sharing activities they can do and places they can go—together!
-Sniff out our award-winning newsletter and Instagram, then check us out on Facebook and Twitter.
+Sniff out our award-winning newsletter and Instagram, then join our Dog-Friendly Seattle Facebook Group.